Kelly Armstrong: Tenure

 Armstrong was one of a coalition of seven Republicans who did not support their colleagues' efforts to challenge the results of the 2020 presidential election on January 6, 2021.
 These seven signed a letter that, while giving credence to election fraud allegations made by President Donald Trump, said Congress did not have the authority to influence the election's outcome.

 On July 19, 2022, Armstrong and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 Armstrong was nearly censured in a 26–28 vote during a state party meeting for his vote.
 In September 2022, Armstrong was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
-On June 14, 2023, Armstrong voted to table the first censure bill against Adam Schiff, finding the $16 million fine excessive.
+On June 14, 2023, Armstrong voted to shelve the first censure bill against Adam Schiff, finding the $16 million fine excessive.
 Former president Donald Trump called for all 20 Republicans who voted against the bill to be "primaried".
 Armstrong supported the second attempt a week later when the fine was removed.

 Armstrong voted to provide Israel with support following the 2023 Hamas attack on Israel.
 In November 2023, he voted against censuring Representative Rashida Tlaib on the grounds of antisemitism after her criticism of Israel.
 Later that month, he was picked to fill the vacancy on the House Judiciary Committee left by Mike Johnson's election as Speaker of the House.
 In December 2023, Armstrong joined 105 House Republicans in voting to expel George Santos after a House ethics committee concluded that he had broken federal law.
 On December 14, 2024, Armstrong submitted his letter of resignation from Congress effective at midnight that night in order to take office as governor of North Dakota the next day.
 He added: "It's been an honor.
 Time to go home."